JaredVandeWater/student-workbook/src/reflections/wk7/day1.md

 Q3.
 What are some drawbacks to Pair Programming?
 <br>
-A running commentary is required, and people need to be in a good relationship to work together, nt everyone has a similar skill and on person can easily take too much control.
+A running commentary is required, and people need to be in a good relationship to work together, not everyone has a similar skill and on person can easily take too much control.